LoopKit/loopdocs/docs/browser/bb-errors.md

 The `FASTLANE_KEY` can be taken from the `p8` file you downloaded.
 The other keys are all able to be copied again from your *Apple* Developer account page.
 See [Copy `API Key Secrets`](secrets.md#copy-api-key-secrets){: target="_blank" }.

+If you decide to revoke the key and start again, see [Generate `API Key`](secrets.md#generate-api-key){: target="_blank" }.
+You will need to first select the existing `FASTLANE_KEY`:

+* Select `Edit`
+* Click on the checkbox beside `FASTLANE_KEY`
+* Select `Revoke Key`

+Then follow the normal steps detailed in that section to generate a new key and save the updated key and key ID in your Secrets Reference file and in your organization or repositories.

 Do not hesitate to [ask a mentor for help](#where-to-get-help-with-browser-build).

 ## Action: `Create Certificates` Errors